 Here are 11 health benefits of olive oil that are supported by scientific research.

-acid is believed to have many beneficial effects, and is a healthy choice for
+acid is believed to have many beneficial effects and is a healthy choice for

 Extra virgin olive oil is fairly nutritious.

-Apart from its beneficial fatty acids, it contains modest amounts of Vitamins E and K.
+Apart from its beneficial fatty acids, it contains modest amounts of vitamins E and K.

 But olive oil is also loaded with powerful antioxidants.

-Bottom Line: Extra virgin olive oil is loaded with antioxidants,
+Extra virgin olive oil is loaded with antioxidants,

-This includes cancer, cardiovascular disease, metabolic syndrome, diabetes, Alzheimer’s, arthritis and even obesity.
+Chronic inflammation is thought to be a leading driver of diseases, such as cancer, heart disease, metabolic syndrome, type 2 diabetes, Alzheimer’s, arthritis and even obesity.

-Olive oil can reduce inflammation, which may be one of the main reasons for its health benefits.
+Extra-virgin olive oil can reduce inflammation, which may be one of the main reasons for its health benefits.

 The main anti-inflammatory effects are mediated by the antioxidants.
-Key among them is oleocanthal, which has been shown to work similarly to ibuprofen, an anti-inflammatory drug (10).
+Key among them is oleocanthal, which has been shown to work similarly to ibuprofen, an anti-inflammatory drug (

-One study also showed that olive oil antioxidants can inhibit some genes and proteins that drive inflammation (12).
+One study also showed that olive oil antioxidants can inhibit some genes and proteins that drive inflammation (

-In developed nations, stroke is the second most common cause of death, right after heart disease (13).
+In developed nations, stroke is the second most common cause of death, right behind heart disease (13).

-who consume olive oil have a much lower risk of developing stroke, the second biggest
+who consume olive oil have a much lower risk of stroke, the second biggest

 Heart disease is the most common cause of death in the world (16).